 Getting to the Heart of Purpose

-A short video where Sarah and Ed talk about discovering and articulating a purpose that serves the system as a whole, including multiple stakeholders and points of view.
+A short video where Ed and Sarah Rozenthuler talk about discovering and articulating a purpose that serves the system as a whole, including multiple stakeholders and points of view.

 If you would like to speak to us about systemic leadership in your organisation, please Contact Us.

-Or click here for our new 8-week online programme in systemic-led leadership.
+Or click here for our tasters and circles in systemic leadership.